 The long-overdue reckoning with racism in the United States these past months has many educators thinking and rethinking their work and role in the school system.
 At Student Achievement Partners, we too are asking ourselves what needs to change about our work to contribute to an anti-racist and more just education system.
 Much of this work involves an ongoing and honest examination of our own role in perpetuating racist ideas and policies in the education system, the biases we as individuals hold, the work that has come before us, and the work we have left to do.
 As always, we are actively invested in evidence-based literacy work—namely, ensuring each and every student in this country can engage in literacy in ways that meet grade-level standards with depth and joy.
-Simultaneously, we wonder about the voices we have given privilege to, the stories we have uplifted, and the experiences we have ignored.
+Simultaneously, we wonder about the voices we have given the privilege to, the stories we have uplifted, and the experiences we have ignored.
 How have we contributed to the continuation of a canon—the literature most commonly taught—that does not represent the cultural expansiveness of this country?
 How can we disrupt the canon and move towards anti-racist teaching, as we keep complex text at the center of instruction?
 In working to answer these questions, we are dedicated to working alongside you, the teachers and educators who work on behalf of students every single day.

 October Learning Series